ctyeong/IO-GEN/README.md

 # Test

-*test.py* can be used to test either *'DCAE', 'DSVDD',* or *'IO-GEN'* saved during training.
+*test.py* is the python script to test the trained models: *'DCAE', 'DSVDD',* and *'IO-GEN'*.

 ### Testing a particular model
-All arguments for training can be for test as well.
-In addition, the model to test must be given with *'-n'*.
+Any argument for training can be used for test as well.
+In addition, the model to test must be given with *'-n'* option.
 For example:
 ```
 $ python test.py -s ./split1 -d ./saved_models -n IO-GEN -m 4
 ```

-This command will use *split1* to run the saved *IO-GEN* model located under *./saved_models* folder, which was trained with 4 optical flow pairs per input.
+This command will use *'split1'* to run the saved *'IO-GEN'* model located under *'./saved_models'* folder, which was trained with 4 optical flow pairs per input.

 ### AUC outputs
-Each test execution prints out Area Under the Curve (AUC) scores of the Receiver Operating Characteristics (ROC) by applying the model to different time windows.
+Each test execution prints out Area Under the Curve (AUC) scores of the Receiver Operating Characteristics (ROC) by applying the model in different time windows.
 For instance:

 ```
 D+1: .700